FAQs

 • Can filing bankruptcy stop wage garnishment?

-Filing for bankruptcy can effectively prevent pending garnishments or cease active ones once the appropriate parties are notified.
-Providing accurate information for your employer's payroll department can expedite this process after your bankruptcy filing.
+Yes.
+Filing for bankruptcy with a bankruptcy lawyer can prevent a pending garnishment or stop an active garnishment once the appropriate parties have been notified.
+Having correct information for your employer's payroll department can speed up this process once your bankruptcy is filed.

 • Does my spouse have to file bankruptcy if I do?